 Real Body: The Real Body is the central part of the candlestick which is in between the open and close.

 The Close: It is the closing on which all the trading activity ends on that session.
-It is an important value as we can assume that the final hands alleged to be the expert hands were bulls in or bearish at the time of closing duration.
+It is an important value as we can assume that the final hands alleged to be the expert hands were bullish or bearish at the time of closing duration.
 If the closing price is above the opening price it is considered as a positive day otherwise negative.

 Bearish Candlestick Anatomy